 Give up plastic bags.

-Take your own reusable bags to the store.
+Take reusable bags to the store.
 A trillion plastic shopping bags are used worldwide every year.

 Skip plastic straws.

-Americans toss 500 million plastic straws every day, or about 1.5 per person.
+Americans toss 500 million plastic straws every day.

 Pass up plastic bottles.

-Invest in a refillable water bottle.
+Use a bottle you can fill again.
 Around the world, nearly a million disposable plastic bottles are sold every minute.

 Avoid plastic packaging.

 Buy bar soap instead of liquid.
-Buy in bulk.
-Avoid produce covered in plastic.
 And while you’re at it, give up plastic plates and cups.

 Recycle what you can.

-Globally, 18 percent of all plastic is recycled.
-Europe manages 30 percent, China 25 percent, and the United States only nine percent.
+Globally, only 18 percent of all plastic is recycled.

 Snack on fruit.